iamdtang/skaterdav85.github.io/_posts/2018-09-25-what's-new-with-components-as-of-ember-3.4.md

 ## Angle Bracket Invocation (as of 3.4)

 Prior to Ember 3.4, components were invoked using double curlies.
-For example:
+Now we can invoke them using angle bracket invocation.

+### Without a Block

 ```hbs
 {% raw %}